 A candidate for the degree shall have completed the coursework for the Graduate Diploma in International Social Development at a credit level or above.
-Therefore, they receive exemptions for the subjects in the first and second years of the Masters program.
+Therefore, they receive exemptions for these subjects in the first and second years of the Masters program.

-Session 1 HP W

-SOCW7788 Issues in International Social Development 2

-SOCW7789 Social Development Policy and Planning 2

-SOCW7790 Community Development 2

-Session 2 SOCW7791 SOCW7793 Preparation for International Practice Individual Project B 2

-Year 2 Session 1

-SOCW7794 Social Infrastructure for International Aid 2

-SOCW7795 Management of Human and Financial

-Resources 2

-SOCW7796 Community Education Strategies 2

-Individual Project B (continued) Research Methods HPW 3 3

-Minor Thesis 12

-Research Methods
+Year 1 Session 1 l· łPW SOCW7788 Issues in International Social Development 2 SOCW7789 Social Development Policy and Planning 2 SOCW7790 Community Development 2 Session 2 SOCW7791 SOCW7792 Preparation for International Practice Individual Project A - Part 1 2 Year 2 Session 1 SOCW7794 SOCW7795 Social Infrastructure for International A Management of Human and Financial SOCW7796 Resources Community Education Strategies 2 Session 2 SOCW7806 SOCW7797 Individual Project B Research Methods 3 Year 3 Full Year SOCW7808 Minor Thesis (General) 12

-8933 Master of Equity and Social Administration
+Master of Equity and Social Administration